snek-at/jaen/README.md

 export default HomePage
 ```
-The SimpleTextField is as the name implies quite simple.
-You just have to give the field a name.

 #### SimpleRichTextField

+SimpleRichTextField is also a quite simple field that only requires a name.

 ```javascript
 import {SimpleRichTextField} from '@snek-at/jaen'